delaneyj/datastar/backends/go/site/static/md/examples/animations.md

 <div id="view_transition">View Transition Demo</div>

 This button swap is happening in the backend.
 Each click is causing a transition of state.
 The animated opacity animation is provided automatically by the View Transition API.
-Doesn't matter if the targetted elements are different types, it will still "do the right thing".
+Doesn't matter if the targeted elements are different types, it will still "do the right thing".

 ## Swap Transitions